NWChemEx-Project/DeveloperTools/dox/CodeStructure.md

   - Jumping off point for loading a previous calculation
   - Guts of what needs checkpointed
 - Contains the list of available modules
-  - Facilitates logging what version of a module was used *etc.*
+  - Collects information related to modules
   - Allows modules to remain uncoupled till runtime
-  - Mechanism for user generated modules
+  - Mechanism for user generated modules (just add them at runtime)
     - Rapid prototyping
     - Power-user access point
 - Contains list of user set (and defaulted) options